Writing Your Memoir – Three Months

 Workshops x 3

-Cathy will tackle the importance of redrafting, including how best to edit and at what stage, and when to step away from your manuscript.
+Christie will tackle the importance of redrafting, including how best to edit and at what stage, and when to step away from your work.
+We will explore practical tips for improving the manuscript, and making the writing the best it can be.

 Workshops x 3